Google Chrome OS

 So a universal interface running on any computer.

-But the system itself does it have a future?
 Smartphones and tablets are expected to take a large market share at the expense of computers and especially of netbooks.
+But the latter is a better productivity tool, it has indeed replaced the Apple tablet in schools.

-Remains the professional market where the system is provided by subscription and serves as a terminal.
+On the professional market the system is provided by subscription and serves as a terminal.
 It competes with Microsoft's offers of same prices.
-And also with Linux that can provide the same service, coupled with a browser.
+And also with Linux that can provide the same service, coupled with a browser, even more again since it gained ability to run Linux tools in 2018.

 In January 2013, the best-selling laptop on Amazon U.S. is Samsung Chromebook sold $ 249.
 In February 2013, HP announced the first Chromebook with 14-inch screen (sold $330), so closer to a laptop than a notebook.